nss-ivory-trolls/WorkforceManagement/README.md

 From the list view of employees, when a user clicks the "Create New" link, the user should be re-directed to a form.
 The user can then enter the new employee's first name, last name, whether they are a supervisor and what department they work within.

+## Training Programs

+### Program List
+To see a list of upcoming training programs, click on the "Training Programs" link in the navbar.
+You'll then see a table listing each program's Name, Start Date, End Date, and Max Attendees.
+To see a list of _past_ training programs, click the "View Past Programs" at the top of the list page.

+### Create
+To create a new training program, click the "Create New Program" link at the top of the List page.
+You will need to input the Name, Start Date, End Date, and Max Number of Attendees for the new program.
+When done, click Save and you will be returned to the Training Program list.

+### Details
+To see the details of a training program, click the "Detail" link on the List page.
+In addition to the basic program information, you will also see a list of employees who are attending or attended that program.

+### Edit
+If viewing the details page of an _upcoming_ training program, you will see a "Edit" link.
+When you click "Edit," you will be be presented with a form to update the detail of that program.
+After clicking "Save," you will be returned to the training programs list page.
+If you are viewing a _past_ training program, you will not be able to edit that program.

+### Delete
+If viewing the details page of an _upcoming_ training program, you will see a "Delete" link.
+When you click "Delete," you will be asked to confirm the deletion.
+If you then click the "Delete" button, the program will be deleted from the system and you will be returned to the training programs list.
+If you are viewing a _past_ training program, you will not be able to delete that program.